neu-rah/ArduinoMenu/README.md

   //some virtual functions here
 };

-//make composition adhere to the interface (top level cap) template<typename O>
+//make static composition adhere to the interface (as a top level cap) template<typename O>
 struct Adapt:public Interface,public O {
   //redirect virtual call to the correct type (because we know it)